-- Create a new EJB object.

-- Remove an EJB object.

-- Get the javax.ejb.EJBMetaData interface for the enterprise Bean.
-The javax.ejb.EJBMetaData interface is intended to allow application assembly tools to discover information about the enterprise Bean.
+- Remove an EJB object of a given class. - Get the javax.ejb.EJBMetaData interface for the enterprise bean.
+The javax.ejb.EJBMetaData interface is intended to allow application assembly tools to discover information about the enterprise bean.
 The meta-data is defined to allow loose client/server binding and scripting.